iamnijat/firebase-authentication/README.md

 This project contains `google-services.json` file of my own.
 You can connect your own firebase project using the following configurations:

-> Please, follow the configrations correctly!
+> Please, follow the configurations correctly!

 **Step 1:** Clone the repository to your device.